-The Master’s University Associated Student Body is a ministry of Student Life and strives to promote the interests and welfare of the students and to make provision for the decent and orderly administration of student affairs.
+The Master’s University Student Activities is a ministry of Student Life that strives to promote the interests and welfare of the students for their joy in Christ and to make provision for the decent and orderly administration of student affairs.
 We serve as a vital link between the students and the administration and are closely involved in almost all campus events.

-“To creatively and faithfully invest in our campus through intentional communication, purposeful events, and joyful service to, through, and because of our great Savior Jesus Christ.”
+“To creatively and faithfully develop leaders who invest in our campus through intentional communication, purposeful events, and joyful service to, through, and because of our great Savior Jesus Christ.”

 ASB exists as a student-led extension of the Student Life department.
 We are here to facilitate exciting social events and inspiring opportunities for service that promote community on campus.
 In addition we provide the students and administration of TMU with a vital communication link.